The Wildlife Predator Compensation Program provides compensation to ranchers whose livestock are killed or injured by wildlife predators.

 - Producers have the choice to accept compensation at the time of loss or

 - Producers can choose to wait until the end of October and receive compensation based on the Canfax average for the month of October, based on an average weight of 550 pounds

 - The minimum payment on a confirmed kill is $400.

-How do I know if my livestock was attacked when it was still alive?
+How to know if livestock was attacked when it was still alive

 - There may be evidence that the livestock bled from the attack.
 The blood may be on the body and around the area where it was attacked.